linsyking/meow-lang/Readme.md

 # Meow lang

-Meow lang is a programming language that is designed **not** to be easy to learn and use.
+Meow lang is a programming language that compiles to *cat*, another language that is hard to read but easy to execute.
+Meow's syntax is easier to read than cat, but meow and cat are equivalent.

 Its main design purpose is to do experiments with "string substitution".